aws-solutions-library-samples/aws-insurancelake-etl/docs/full_deployment_guide.md

 ### Centralized Deployment

-Let us see how we deploy data lake ETL workloads from a central deployment account to multiple AWS environments such as development, testing, and production.
-As shown in the figure below, we organize InsuranceLake ETL source code into three branches: `develop`, `test`, and `main`.
-We use a dedicated AWS account to create AWS CDK Pipelines.
-Each branch is mapped to an AWS CDK pipeline which is mapped to a target environment.
+Using AWS CDK Pipelines, you can deploy data lake ETL workloads from a central deployment account to multiple AWS environments such as development, testing, and production.
+As shown in the figure below, you can organize InsuranceLake ETL source code into three branches: `develop`, `test`, and `main`.
+The architecture uses a dedicated AWS account to create AWS CDK Pipelines.
+Each branch is mapped to a pipeline which is mapped to a target environment.
 This way, code changes made to the branches are deployed iteratively to their respective target environment.

-To deploy this solution, we need four AWS accounts as follows:
+To deploy this solution, you need four AWS accounts as follows:

 * Central deployment account to create AWS CDK Pipelines
 * Dev account for one or more development data lakes